-As of February 12, 2018, we have 84 full-time employees and several temporary employees.
+As of February 11, 2019, we had 125 full-time and part-time employees as well as several consultants and temporary employees.
 Our success will depend to a significant degree upon the continued services of our key management team and advisors, including, Dr. Phillip Chan, our Chief Executive Officer; Kathleen P. Bloch, our Chief Financial Officer; Vincent Capponi, our Chief Operating Officer, and Dr. Eric R. Mortensen, our Chief Medical Officer.
-Although these individuals have long-term employment and consulting agreements, there can be no assurance that key management personnel or other members of our management team and advisors will continue to provide services to us.
+The employment agreements for Dr. Chan, Mr. Capponi, and Ms. Bloch expired on December 31, 2018.
+The Company is currently negotiating new employment agreements with Dr. Chan, Mr. Capponi and Ms. Bloch, however, there can be no assurance that key management personnel or other members of our management team and advisors will continue to provide services to us.
 In addition, our success will depend on our ability to attract and retain other highly skilled personnel.
 We may be unable to recruit such personnel on a timely basis, if at all.
 Management and other employees may voluntarily terminate their employment with us at any time.
 The loss of services of key personnel, or the inability to attract and retain additional qualified personnel, could result in delays in development or approval of our products, loss of sales and diversion of management resources.